YOGA

 Can anyone do yoga?

 Yes.
-Yoga is for everyone, young, old, active, elderly, sick, disabled.
-Poses can be modified using chairs, bolsters, blocks, belts and other props for support, ensuring that students do not have to try to get into positions for which they are not yet ready.
-If you are recovering from an injury, or have found previous yoga classes too difficult, alignment yoga is a good choice.
+Yoga is for everyone, regardless of age, activity level, or physical condition.
+Poses can be modified using chairs, bolsters, blocks, belts, and other props to provide support, ensuring that students do not have to attempt positions for which they are not yet ready.
+If you are recovering from an injury or have found previous yoga classes too difficult, alignment yoga is a good choice.
 Yoga can fit into anyone's life.

 What are the benefits of yoga?